 Applicants who are applying with an out of state license should refer to the minimum qualifications link above.
 RECRUITMENT PROCESS

 Human Resource Services (HRS) will screen all applications to identify qualified candidates.
 After screening, only those candidates that meet the minimum qualifications will be referred to the next step in the selection procedures.
 Candidates will receive notification via e-mail of further procedures applicable to their status in the competition.Online Assessment |

-In order to assess for the competencies necessary for successful job performance, candidates who meet the minimum qualifications will be invited to participate in an online examination.
+In order to assess for the competencies necessary for successful job performance such as deductive reasoning, critical thinking, decision making, work style preferences, etc., candidates who meet the minimum qualifications will be invited to participate in an online examination.
 The most successful candidates will be placed on an eligible list.Based on the Agency/Department's needs, the selection procedures listed above may be modified.
 Candidates will be notified via e-mail of any changes in the selection procedures.
 Eligible List

 Once the assessment has been completed, HRS will establish an eligible list of candidates.
 Candidates placed on the eligible list may be referred to a selection interview to be considered for present and future vacancies.